 Autonomous robotic vacuum cleaners use a variety of technologies to navigate cleaning surfaces.
+These Roombas navigate your room by the help of the sensors with relative autonomy.
 That cute Roomba keeping your house squeaky clean is basically a robot and comes pre-programmed to perform certain maneuvers.

 They do this by utilizing a variety of sensors.
 These allow them to visualize a room, avoid obstacles, and clean hard to reach parts.
 Newer versions such as the Roomba 980 and i7 also make use of increasingly sophisticated mapping technology.

 The types of sensors found in robotic vacuum cleaners include:

 They’re located on the Roomba’s shock-absorbing bumpers, which allow it to clean while avoiding obstructions.
 When it encounters an obstacle, it reverses to a point where it can continue moving in a straight line without hitting it again.

 In this case, its navigation is determined by the side on which its obstacle sensors are activated.
 For instance, if the right obstacle sensors are triggered, it will move to the left.